SETTING UP YOUR BIKE

 Sit down first with your arms extended holding the handlebars.

-Next, pull bike in so the EZ-Load chairlift bar loads onto the seat between your legs.
+As you leave the ramp, pull the bike in so the EZ-Load chairlift bar loads onto the seat between your legs.

 Lower the safety bar